1. Basic configuration

 To provide a stable system platform a fixed amount if memory is reserved for the mandatory system processes.
 The exact amount of reserved memory depends on your device configuration:

 If you want to know exactly how much memory is available to your monitoring sites and how much is currently being used, you can monitor your device using Checkmk.
 After a service discovery the host automatically monitors a service User_Memory which shows you the current and historical values.

-In case your you monitoring instances are trying consume more memory than available, one of the processes of the monitoring sites is automatically killed.
+In case your you monitoring sites are trying consume more memory than available, one of the processes of the monitoring sites is automatically killed.
 This is done by standard mechanisms in the Linux Kernel.

 16. Service and support

 If you encounter any problems during start-up or operation please consult this manual first.

 You can get up-to-date support information from our website.
 You will find the latest version of the documentation here as well as general information which is regularly updated and more detailed than this manual.

 You will find the latest firmware versions on our website.
 You can access this firmware using the access data for your current support contract.